shrmpy/log/content/_index.md

 +++

-title = 'posts'
+title = 'placeholder'

 +++

-# Section
+# Index Heading

-Placeholder
+Hugo transforms this content into the index file of branch-bundle lists